2027 Preakness Stakes Betting

 No Sweat Preakness Stakes Bet

-New and existing customers can claim a no sweat Preakness Stakes bet by logging in, visiting the promos page, opting in, and placing a WIN bet on any Preakness horse.
-If your Preakness Stakes bet loses, FanDuel Racing will refund it with bonus funds of equal value.
+In short, the promo will allow you to place a WIN bet on any Preakness horse.
+If your wager loses, FanDuel will refund it with bonus funds of equal value.

 Additional FanDuel Preakness Stakes Promos